Category: Foster Care

 Then she asked for more details of the behaviors.

 After hearing the specifics, she said that the intensity of what he does leads her to consider that his needs might not be able to met in any home environment.
 She said the anger I sometimes feel is very understandable, that anyone would be upset at the things I described.
-She suggested we began to consider a different kind of placement for ds, because with such challenging behaviors, a staff has advantages over one set of parents; they have a shift and know they only have to tolerate what he does until the end of their shift and they go home for a break.
+She suggested we begin to consider a different kind of placement for ds, because with such challenging behaviors, a staff has advantages over one set of parents; they have a shift and know they only have to tolerate what he does until the end of their shift and they go home for a break.
 When you live with it, you never get a break and it is exhausting.

 She stressed that if he’s going to go into this kind of framework, the sooner the better because the more used to a loving home he is, the harder the transition will be to dormitory living.